Protestantism and Islam: The Dutch Revolt and Islam

 A Dutch crescent-shaped Geuzen medal at the time of the anti-Spanish Dutch Revolt, with the slogan "Liver Turcx dan Paus" ("Rather Turkish than Pope (i.e. Papist)"), 1570.

 Fundamentally, the Protestant Dutch had strong antagonisms to both the Catholics and the Muslims.
 In some cases however, alliances, or attempts at alliance between the Dutch and the Muslims were made possible, as when the Dutch allied with the Muslims of the Moluccas to oust the Portuguese, and the Dutch became rather tolerant of the Islamic religion in their colonial possessions after the final subjugation of Macassar in 1699.

-During the Dutch Revolt, the Dutch were under such a desperate situation that they looked for help from every nationality, and "indeed even a Turk", as wrote the secretary of Jan van Nassau.
-The Dutch saw Ottoman successes against the Habsburgs with great interest, and saw Ottoman campaigns in the Mediterranean as an indicator of relief on the Dutch front.
-William wrote around 1565:
+The Dutch looked expectantly at the development of the Siege of Malta (1565), hoping that the Ottomans "were in Valladolid already".
+They saw Ottoman successes against the Habsburgs with great interest, and saw Ottoman campaigns in the Mediterranean as a way to obtain concessions from the Spanish crown.
+William of Orange wrote around 1565:

 The Turks are very threatening, which will mean, we believe, that the king will not come to the Netherlands this year.

 — Letter of William of Orange to his brother, circa 1565.

-The Dutch looked expectantly at the development of the Siege of Malta (1565), hoping that the Ottomans "were in Valladolid already", and used it as a way to obtain concessions from the Spanish crown.

 "William of Orange pledges his jewels for the defence of his country".

 Contacts soon became more direct.
-William of Orange sent ambassadors to the Ottoman Empire for help in 1566.
+During the Dutch Revolt in 1566, the Dutch were under such a desperate situation that they looked for help from every nationality, and "indeed even a Turk", as wrote the secretary of Jan van Nassau.
+William sent ambassadors to the Ottoman Empire for help in 1566.
 When no other European power would help, "the Dutch cause was offered active support, paradoxically enough, only by the Ottoman Turks".
 One of the Sultan principal advisers Joseph Miques, Duke of Naxos, delivered a letter to the Calvinists in Antwerp pledging that "the forces of the Ottomans would soon hit Philip II's affairs so hard that he would not even have the time to think of Flanders".
-The death of Suleiman the Magnificent later in 1566 however, meant that the Ottoman were unable to offer support for several years after.
+The death of Suleiman the Magnificent later into the year, however, meant that the Ottoman were unable to offer support for several years after.
 In 1568, William of Orange again sent a request to the Ottomans to attack Spain, without success.
 The 1566-1568 revolt of the Netherlands finally failed, largely due to the lack of foreign support.

 The Ottoman fleet in the Capture of Tunis in 1574.